murdavs/StereoMaster/README.md

 2. Run the installer (accepting the default options is usually fine).

+---

-### 11. Install Hugging Face CLI & Download Model Weights
+### 11. Login in Hugging Face CLI & Download Model Weights

 1. Login in Hugging Face CLI: